 - Do they offer guides, webinars, video or other supporting content?

 Most chatbot tools are just that, chatbot software.
 But what if you could create more diverse content within the same platform?

-From lead generation bots and multistep forms to interactive pop-ups and seasonal campaign banners, As a marketer, getting an all-in-one tool for creating interactions is imperative.
-And multi use is key for ROI of the software.
+From lead generation bots and multistep forms to interactive pop-ups and seasonal campaign banners, as a marketer getting an all-in-one tool for creating interactions is imperative.

 If you’re looking for a tool with all of the above, Giosg Interaction Designer might be the solution for you.
 Sign-up for a 30-day free trial to test it out for yourself.